 … YUM.
 That’s all I’ve gotta say, y’all, and I truly hope you’ve enjoyed this Thanksgiving celebration as much as I have!

-And if you’re interested in trying out these Drunken Pecan Pie Bars, here’s how you can make ’em at home.
+If you’re interested in trying out these Drunken Pecan Pie Bars, here’s how you can make ’em at home…

 - ¼ cup unsweetened applesauce